-In order to support the development of its ecosystem, Snowflake has incepted an investment vehicle (Snowflake Ventures) allowing it to invest in external solutions by strengthening the integration on its platform and guaranteeing their common customers a longer-term relationship.
+In order to support the development of its ecosystem, Snowflake has incepted a dedicated subsidiary (Snowflake Ventures) allowing it to invest in external solutions by strengthening the integration on its platform and guaranteeing their common customers a longer-term relationship.

-This is notably the case for Alation, Collibra, Dataiku, DataRobot, DataOps.Live, dbtLabs, ThoughtSpot, and many others.
+This is notably the case for 20% of companies: Alation, Collibra, Dataiku, DataRobot, DataOps.Live, dbtLabs, ThoughtSpot, and many others.

 Take Part in the Devoteam Community

-To see what our community of tech leaders said about the current position of Snowflake in the market, take a look at the most recent edition of the Devoteam TechRadar.
-If you found this article helpful, please take a look at some of our other expert views.
+To see what our community of tech leaders said about the current position of Snowflake in the market, take a look at the most recent edition of the TechRadar by Devoteam If you found this article helpful, please take a look at some of our other expert views.